Where to stay in Malta? Let’s analyze the best areas to stay in this beautiful European island nation

 The oldest and best-preserved site resides on the sister island of Gozo, which gives you yet another reason to visit it.
 Because these ancient sites are spread in few places, it’s best if you get a map of the Temples of Malta.
 You can easily find them in one of many tourist information centers on the island.

 Getting to see those ancient sites is a unique experience, which you won’t forget.
 Among the sandy beaches, restaurants, vibrant streets, and nightclubs of Malta, the megalithic temples make the island even more interesting.
 It certainly adds yet another color to the Maltese pallet.

 Best months to visit Malta

-Malta is a good place to visit all year round, with a pleasant Mediterranean climate, hot summers and mild winters.
+The island nation is a good place to visit all year round, with a pleasant Mediterranean climate, hot summers and mild winters.
 Most tourist places are open from May till November.
 Note that July and August can be very hot and humid, and the island gets very busy as it peaks the tourist season.

-Malta can also be a good option in Winter, especially for those escaping cold in the Northern Hemisphere.
+The country can also be a good option in Winter, especially for those escaping cold in the Northern Hemisphere.
 Accommodation is more affordable during winter and the atmosphere is quite relaxing.

 If you are traveling to Malta or other Southern European countries you might want to check our other guides to the region.
 Check where to stay in Rome and our guide to the best areas to stay in Naples.

 In Malta already or have visited the country?
 Leave your thoughts and impressions in the comment box below.